 The Evenflo is about average to set up, with an assembly time of about 8:43 minutes.

-Setup is pretty straightforward and requires no tools to complete.
-All you need to do is snap on the wheels and attach the seats.
+The setup is pretty straightforward and requires no tools to complete.
+You only need to snap on the wheels and attach the seats.
 Most of the assembly time is spent unboxing and reading the instructions.

 Twins

 This is a good choice for twins as it can accept two infant car seats, or the toddler seats can be converted to bassinet-style seats.
 The seating arrangements are similar and are unlikely to cause fighting or discord between older children, making it a good choice for twins or those of similar ages.
-For parents on a budget looking for a stroller they can use from birth, this is a rare find.
+This is a rare find for parents on a budget looking for a stroller they can use from birth.

 Should You Buy the Xpand?

-The Xpand is a great budget-friendly stroller with various seating configurations for up to 3 children at once.
-This useful option from our best stroller review works with two infant car seats, making it good for twins, and the toddler seats work well together.
-While it isn't the nicest in the review, nor did it offer the same performance for maneuverability as the more expensive choices, we think many families will be pleased with what it offers and be happy with the savings.
+The Xpand is an excellent budget-friendly stroller with various seating configurations for up to 3 children at once.
+This practical option from our stroller review works with two infant car seats, making it good for twins, and the toddler seats work well together.
+While it isn't the nicest in the review nor offers the same performance for maneuverability as the more expensive choices, we think many families will be pleased with what it offers and be happy with the savings.

 What Other Double Stroller Should You Consider?

-If you aren't married to an inline stroller and don't need twin-level infant car seat attachment, you might consider the side-by-side strollers in this review that often sport a lower price like the Joovy Scooter X2 with Trays.
+If you aren't married to an inline stroller and don't need a twin-level infant car seat attachment, you might consider the side-by-side strollers in this review that often sport a lower price, like the Joovy Scooter X2 with Trays.
 This stroller offers similar seating, a large storage bin, and better quality.
-It is not suitable for 3, and it lacks car seat compatibility, but depending on your needs, it could fit the bill.
-Alternatively, the Baby Trend Expedition Double is also less expensive and gives you the option of jogging or moving off-road.
+It is unsuitable for 3 and lacks car seat compatibility, but depending on your needs, it could fit the bill.
+The UPPAbaby Minu Duo is a lightweight side-by-side that is better at moving on uneven surfaces than most and has a lot of storage.
+Alternatively, the Baby Trend Expedition Double is also less expensive and allows you to jog or move off-road.
 It also lacks an infant car seat connection.
-If your budget allows, and you want the best of the best, the UPPAbaby Vista v2 Double is hard to beat, with excellent performance in almost every metric.
+If your budget allows, and you want the best of the best, the UPPAbaby Vista v3 Double is hard to beat, with excellent performance in almost every metric.